 Did you know?
 St. Augustine is listed among the 33 Amazing U.S. Cities to Visit in 2018 by Time Inc.

 Dating back to 1565, Spanish-colonial architecture, historic sites and homes, and brick-paved streets are all over the city’s historic district where most attractions reside.

 But, the beauty doesn’t stop there.
 The Atlantic Ocean and the Intracoastal that surrounds Florida’s Historic Coast bring a beautiful backdrop of nature, water and wildlife to such a historic setting.

-This itinerary will showcase some of the best restaurants and things to do in St. Augustine that makes it such a well-rounded destination for all-ages!
+This itinerary will showcase some of the best restaurants and things to do in St. Augustine in one day that makes it such a well-rounded destination for all ages!

 Everything in the historic district is walkable, but you’ll need to drive to Anastasia Island for the other spots.

-And, if you’re looking for more dining options for the itinerary, check out this guide on St. Augustine’s food scene.
+And, if you’re looking for more dining options for the itinerary, check out this St. Augustine Food Guide.

 Flagler Legacy Tour